The 5 Essential Elements of Successful Drop Shipping

 Optimized fulfillment is crucial to maintaining a positive drop ship relationship with your retail trading partners.
 Why?
 Because your actions during the fulfillment process determine if your trading partner is able to meet their customer delivery promise, and directly impact the consumer perception of that partner.
 After all, the customer isn’t “receiving” their products from you—they’re getting their goods from their favorite online store.

-Manual, labor-intensive approach to this challenge wouldn’t work; synchronizing product data across sales channels requires sophisticated technology.
+A manual, labor-intensive approach to this challenge wouldn’t work; synchronizing product data across sales channels requires sophisticated technology.
 Integrated EDI, vendor managed inventory (VMI), and drop shipping integrations enhance your inventory visibility while accurately transferring data to your eCommerce partners.
-The result: a sterling reputation with consumers and a strengthened retail partnership.
+The result— an outstanding reputation with consumers and a strengthened retail partnership.

 Becoming a drop ship vendor requires you to navigate complex trading partner relationships, and meet ever-increasing customer expectations.
 However, the right strategy, combined with the right technology, can enable you to overcome those obstacles and achieve ongoing success.